maaaashi/create-kong-plugin/README.md

 ![kong](./docs/kong.png)

-# KongPluginGen
+# CreateKongPlugin

-KongPluginGen is a CLI tool designed to simplify and speed up the process of generating template files for creating Kong plugins.
+CreateKongPlugin is a CLI tool designed to simplify and speed up the process of generating template files for creating Kong plugins.
 With just a single command, developers can quickly create the necessary files and directory structure needed for Kong plugin development, allowing them to focus on coding their plugin functionality.

 ## Key Features
 - Quick Template Generation: Instantly generate template files for Kong plugins.